gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction4.md

 Notice that the new list is one shorter than the original because the last item in the original list has no value following it so cannot be transformed into a tuple.

-The final stage is to proces this list of tuples to perform our 'add one if smaller than next or subtract one if larger':
+The final stage is to process this list of tuples to perform our 'add one if smaller than next or subtract one if larger':

 ```elm {l}
 smooth : List Int -> List Int